user86marc/portfolio/readme.md

 	8. Animate things (eg menu icon) to make it more interesting
 	9. Add pdf download to footer
 	10. Add resources links to footer
+	11. Probably need to find some open source project to get back into contributing towards :)

 ----------------------------------------------------------
 ## Resources